 Now, SSD TRIM is enabled on your computer.

-As mentioned above, TRIM indeed ensures the high performance of your SSD.
-But it eliminates the possibility of data recovery on your device because it completely erases the data blocks when you perform "delete" operations.
+TRIM ensures high performance on your SSD, but it eliminates the possibility of data recovery by completely erasing data blocks when you perform "delete" operations.

 Step 1.
 Right-click the Windows icon, select "Search" and type cmd in the Search box.